nicknazari/bouncing-box/README.md

 This program simulates the bouncing dvd logo and counts corner collisions.

+To use the program, simply set your values in config.yml, verify that they work with verify.py, and run dvd.py.

 There is an equation to verify that a certain set of values will guarantee a collision:

 - x = starting x